 The constraint generation algorithm is essentially the same as the ones from the previous work [18, 26, 27] used for candidate type inference.
 We give a brief review of the algorithm.
 For each function in the program, we prepare type templates containing predicate variables that serve as placeholders of the refinement predicates to be inferred.
 Then, we generate constraints over the predicate variables in the standard way.
 That is, we apply the typing rules to the SHP but restricting the application of the subsumption rule Sub to just the argument position of function applications (cf. Section 3.1).
 This generates constraints over the predicate variables.
-(See the extended report [28] for the formal definition of the constraint generated Horn clauses are non-recursive, and we can obtain an equivalent FOL formula.
+(See Appendix F for the formal definition of the constraint generation rules.)
+Because SHP is recursion-free and linear, the generated Horn clauses are non-recursive, and we can obtain an equivalent FOL formula.

 EXAMPLE 4.3.
-Consider the SHP $d'S$ shown below, which is equivalent to $d_S$ from Example 4.2 except that the extra parameter of app1 is instantiated by 0 instead of i.
+Consider the SHP d'S shown below, which is equivalent to d_S from Example 4.2 except that the extra parameter of app1 is instantiated by 0 instead of i.